Open source · CC BY 4.0

 1 Pre-Build Domains, folders, tenant model, typed contracts defined [ ] [ ] [ ]

-3 CMS Content All CMS via useCmsConfig + service layer, no direct Supabase [ ] [ ] [ ]
+3 CMS Content All CMS via service layer + canonical hook, no direct Supabase client in components [ ] [ ] [ ]

-4 State Mgmt Auth via useAuthStore, tenant context available, no duplicate state [ ] [ ] [ ]
+4 State Mgmt Auth via canonical hook, no hardcoded user IDs, no duplicate state [ ] [ ] [ ]

 6 FSM Correct pattern per complexity tier, no impossible states [ ] [ ] [ ]